TMC MLAs, leaders get COVID vaccine on day 1, spark row | Politics

 TMC MLAs, leaders get COVID vaccine on day 1, spark row

-The vaccination drive at the Bhatar State GeneralHospital began with local TMC MLA Subhash Mondal getting the first shot.
-Later, former TMC MLA Banamali Hazra, ZillaParisha Karmadakshya Jahar Bagdi and Bhatar Panchayat SamityPublic Health in-charge Mahendra Hazra also received the vaccine.
+The vaccination drive at the Bhatar State GeneralHospital began with local TMC MLA Subhash Mondal getting thefirst shot.
+Later, former TMC MLA Banamali Hazra, ZillaParishad Karmadakshya Jahar Bagdi and Bhatar Panchayat SamityPublic Health in-charge Mahendra Hazra also received thevaccine.

-Even as the TMC leaders received the vaccine on the first day, several healthcare workers alleged that though they were asked to come for the jab, they could not get it.
+Even as the TMC leaders received the vaccine on thefirst day, several healthcare workers in the district allegedthat though they were asked to come for the jab, they couldnot get it.

-A nurse at the Burdwan Medical College and Hospital said that she was asked to report for the vaccination by 9 am and though she appeared for it on time, she did not get the shot.
+A nurse at the Burdwan Medical College and Hospitalsaid that she was asked to report for the vaccination by 9 amand though she arrived for it on time, she did not get theshot.

 The district's Chief Medical Officer of Health PranabRoy said that the public representatives who received thevaccines are part of the Patients' Welfare Committees atdifferent hospitals.